ECP-WarpX/WarpX/Docs/source/install/hpc/cori.rst

 Cori provides a partition with `18 nodes that include V100 (16 GB) GPUs <https://docs-dev.nersc.gov/cgpu/>`__.
 We use the following modules and environments on the system (``$HOME/gpu_warpx.profile``).
+You can copy this file from ``Tools/machines/cori-nersc/gpu_warpx.profile.example``:

 .. literalinclude:: ../../../../Tools/machines/cori-nersc/gpu_warpx.profile.example
    :language: bash
+   :caption: You can copy this file from ``Tools/machines/cori-nersc/gpu_warpx.profile.example``.

 And install ADIOS2: